24 August 2017

-In August this year we began the hunt to find and reward business travel survivors.
+In August 2017 we began the hunt to find and reward business travel survivors.
 We received hundreds of entries ranging from entertaining to cringe worthy as road warriors described their experiences of navigating the rocky territory of business travel.

 It was a tough decision to choose a winner out of the many fantastic entries but we would like to congratulate Mike Drummond who walks away with our main prize of a fabulous trip for two to Mauritius worth R40,000!

 Here is our winner's story:

 “I flew into Harare, Zimbabwe for the day for a business meeting.
 I was joined by some influential people so felt it appropriate to wear a suit – the problem, five months prior I had had a ‘sugar’ scare and through strict diet had lost 13kg.
 Needless to say, I needed another hole in the belt to keep the pants tight, no problem, all was good.

 At the end of a very successful day, got to the Harare airport with a few minutes to spare and only hand luggage in hand.
 Having approached security and the dreaded time delaying x-ray machines, I was asked to remove my shoes, no problem.
 I was then asked to remove – yes – my belt.
 After much pointless pleading, hand luggage still in one hand, I removed the belt and held up my pants with the other, walking in a very crouched type position.
 I proceeded to place my shoes, my belt and my hand luggage through the machine and approached the ‘walk through’ machine.
 To this day, I still do not know what made this shoeless, beltless, most innocent looking man set off THAT alarm.